Crime in Mexico: Cooperation with the United States

 In 1996, Mexico changed its policy to allow extradition of its citizens to the United States to face trial.
 Previously, the Constitution had forbidden its citizens to be extradited.

 In 2005, the U.S. State Department defended efforts by the two countries to reduce violence and drug trafficking on the border following decisions by governors in the U.S. states of Arizona and New Mexico to declare an emergency in their border counties.
 The two governors stated, "the federal government's inability to control crime and violence related to illegal immigration had forced them to take matters into their own hands".
 The Mexican government criticized the emergency declarations.

 The U.S. state of Texas and Mexican police officials held a conference in San Antonio to discuss ways of coordinating efforts to stop crime but there are questions about how successful the program will be.

 Many Mexican police officials in border towns have been targets of assassination by drug cartels, who have even threatened local law enforcement in the United States.
 In January 2003, the security consulting company of former New York City Mayor Rudolph Giuliani was hired by business leaders to come up with a plan to clean up Mexico City, which has the second-highest crime rate in Latin America.

+In 2026, Mexican army had a security operation in Tapalpa, Jalisco, Mexico.
+Which lead to the death of Nemesio “El Mencho” Oseguera Cervantes, leader of the CJNG.
+Prior to the operation, the United States State Department has given respective aliases to CJNG as a Foreign Terrorist Organization.
+After succession, The New York Times confirms The United States provided intelligence to aid the Mexican Government in its operation.